dhsolver/laravel-api/docs/Api.md

 v.1.0.5
 - Updated change password route to PATCH instead of POST

+v 1.0.2
+- Added subscribe_override boolean field to user profile model
+- Added created_at, avatar_url, subscribe_override fields to the user session model (to match profile)
+- Added in_app_id to Tour model
+- Added analytics endpoints for tracking tour and stop activity
+- Added debug query parameter for tours (allows you to see the current logged in users unpublished tours)

 v 1.0.1
 - fb_id field added to auth user response
 - Previous auth endpoint named 'Profile' changed to 'User Session'